Bad credit business loans

 How can I improve my business credit score?

-You should first get your hands on a copy of your business credit report.
+First of all, you should check your business credit report.
 Take a look at all your credit accounts and ensure the information is accurate.
 You should inform the credit reporting agency if there are any errors.
-This can include basic information like your name or address, or the amount of debt listed.
+This can include basic information like your name, address, or the amount of debt listed.

 • Make payments on time.
 Pay all your bills on time, including electricity, gas, rent and mortgage payments.

-• Reduce your credit card limit.
+• Reduce any credit card limits.
 The bigger the limit, the bigger the liability to lenders.

 • Pay more than the minimum on your credit card.
 Pay the amount in full, if possible.
 Paying off debt on time can help improve your score.

 • Limit how many credit applications you make.
-Applying for many loans in a short period of time will result in many hard credit checks.
-This can impact your credit score greatly.
-Select one loan and apply for it.
+Applying for many loans in a short period of time will result in many hard credit checks which will impact your credit score.

-If your application got rejected, wait for 3 to 6 months before applying again.
+If your application gets rejected, wait for 3 to 6 months before applying again.
 You can work on improving your credit score in the meantime.

 What should I be aware of before applying for a bad credit business loan?

 • Disreputable money lenders and loan sharks.
 Unfortunately, there are disreputable lenders that offer what appear to be attractive rates or financing for bad credit applicants.
-You should be wary of any offer that seems too good to be true.
-It's best to check if the lender is reputable and what its history is.
+Be wary of any offer that seems too good to be true.
+Check if the lender is reputable and what its history is.
 You should also be wary of loan sharks who charge extremely high interest from desperate borrowers.
-Plus, you want to check the lender's website and make sure the lender is reputable.
 Check if they're registered with the Australian Securities & Investments Commission (ASIC).
-Plus, the lender should be easy to contact.
+The lender should also be easy to contact.

 • Getting into debt you cannot afford.
-Check the cost of the loan and make sure you can afford it.
-You should be able to comfortably include your repayments in your budget.
-You should also avoid borrowing more than you need.
+You can calculate the total cost of the loan by using our business loan calculator.
+Check you can comfortably include your repayments in your budget.

 • Multiple applications.
 Every loan application shows up on your credit report.
 Several applications within a short period can have a negative impact on your credit score.
 This can make it harder for you to get a loan in the future.
 Select a single loan and lender that you're eligible for and that suits your needs and apply with them.